cipollino-studio/alisa/README.md

 ### Key Concepts

 Alisa is very general and powerful framework.
 To use it effectively, there are several key concepts that you need to understand.
 To help clarify these concepts, let's walk through how we'd use Alisa to set up a Google Slides clone called Poodle Slips.

+The final code for this example is available for reference in `alisa/examples/slides.rs`.

 #### 1. Project